-The Authority developed the Wastewater Emergency Spill Response Plan (WSERP) to insure a prompt and appropriate response to any spill, release, or diversion of wastewater from the CCWA sanitary sewer collection system.
-The WSERP is designed to set basic strategic guidelines for Authority personnel and/or authorized representatives to mobilize persons, materials, tools and equipment in order to prevent, correct, or repair any condition that has the potential to cause or contribute to a sanitary sewer overflow.
-The WSERP was originally drafted in 2001, and was upgraded in January 2017.
-Conveyance crews were trained on the updates on February 1st, 2017.
+The Authority developed the Emergency Spill Response Plan (ESRP) to insure a prompt and appropriate response to any spill, release, or diversion of wastewater from the CCWA sanitary sewer collection system.
+The ESRP is designed to set basic strategic guidelines for Authority personnel and/or authorized representatives to mobilize persons, materials, tools and equipment in order to prevent, correct, or repair any condition that has the potential to cause or contribute to a sanitary sewer overflow.
+The ESRP was originally drafted in 2001.
 The document is reviewed yearly or as needed by the Environmental Compliance Specialist to assure it is current.